Fact-checked by the SnapMessages editorial team

 The right choice depends on symptom severity, not personal preference.
 Using the wrong tool for your anxiety level wastes time and can delay necessary treatment.

-The National Institute of Mental Health (NIMH) estimates that anxiety disorders affect 19.1% of U.S. adults annually — yet fewer than 37% of those affected receive any treatment.
-Mobile apps, whether for meditation apps anxiety support or clinical therapy, lower the barrier to entry significantly for that untreated majority.
+The National Institute of Mental Health (NIMH) estimates that anxiety disorders affect 19.1% of U.S. adults annually, yet fewer than 37% of those affected receive any treatment.
+Mobile apps, whether meditation-focused or clinically structured, lower the barrier to entry significantly for that untreated majority.

 As a general framework: